 How to apply

 Are you interested in words and language?
 Does the idea of working in the world’s largest Shakespeare collection thrill you?
 Do you wonder why we still study Shakespeare?
 Do you want to learn more about his plays?
 Are you interested in a kind of learning that brings together all kinds of subjects—literature, art, performance, technology, history, rhetoric, philosophy, and more?
 Do you want to read, write, perform, discuss, and question with wildly inquisitive and interesting people?

-Rising high school sophomores, juniors, and seniors from public, parochial, independent, and home schools in the Washington, DC area are eligible.
-Applicants should be intellectually curious and self-motivated.
+Rising high school juniors and seniors from public, parochial, independent, and home schools in the Washington, DC area are eligible.
+Applicants should be intellectually curious, self-motivated, and eager to work with all kinds of people and perspectives.
 No previous knowledge of Shakespeare is required.
 All interested students are encouraged to apply.